-A network endpoint group (NEG) is a configuration object that specifies a group of backend endpoints.
+A network endpoint group (NEG) is a configuration object that specifies a group of backend endpoints or services.
 A common use case for this configuration is deploying services in containers.
 You can also distribute traffic in a granular fashion to applications running on your backend instances.

 You can use NEGs as backends for some load balancers.

-NEGs define how a set of endpoints should be reached, whether they are reachable, and where they are located.
+Zonal and internet NEGs define how endpoints should be reached, whether they are reachable, and where they are located.
 Unlike these NEG types, serverless NEGs don't contain endpoints.

 A zonal NEG contains one or more endpoints that can be Compute Engine VMs or